Youth Health Promoter

 Competitive candidates will have:

-• Experience working with youth, especially within the topics of leadership development, sexual and reproductive health, healthy lifestyles and/or life skills education
+• Experience working with youth, especially within the topics of leadership development, sexual and reproductive health, mental health, healthy lifestyles and/or life skills education

 • Experience with health promotion and health education and the ability to work with community members/groups to assess community health needs